DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 Four men were in prison for periods ranging from six to twelve months during the first two years after the computers were installed, and thus had fewer opportunities to ask questions and learn basic skills from us.
-At Mungalawarru, men were often involved in a local cattle project and hunting, which meant they weren’t always present when we were visiting, or that they returned in the late afternoon just as we were leaving the community.
-In households where participants reported men using the computers for entertainment and administrative purposes, they often came to rely on, or to expect that women, especially female partners, would perform administrative tasks for them on the computers, even within a few months after installation.
+At Mungalawurru, men were often involved in a local cattle project and hunting, which meant that they weren’t always present when we were visiting, or that they returned in the late afternoon just as we were leaving the community.
+In households where participants reported men using the computers for entertainment and administrative purposes, they often came to expect that women, especially female partners, would perform administrative tasks for them on the computers, even within a few months after installation.

 Research by the Desert Knowledge CRC corroborates the notion of dual systems in relation to technical functions undertaken within remote community life, which tend to be divided along gender lines, but with some tasks shared by both sexes.
-In their 2008 paper, ‘Housing for
+In their 2008 paper, *Housing for
-livelihoods: The lifecycle of housing and infrastructure through a whole-of-system approach in remote Aboriginal settlements’, researchers Seeman, Parnell, McFallan and Tucker identify a series of activities (see Figure 4 in Appendix 3) as being predominantly women’s technical functions, some – such as washing and repairing clothes – of which relate directly to the domestic sphere, while others—teaching and education, health, administration, arts and crafts—are less strongly linked, possibly because they have been introduced through Western contact.[^132] Tasks relating to an external domain of outdoor activities were coded as predominantly men’s technical functions, with a
+Livelihoods: The Lifecycle of Housing and Infrastructure Through a Whole-of-System Approach in Remote Aboriginal Settlements*, researchers Seeman, Parnell, McFallan and Tucker identify a series of activities (see Figure 4 in Appendix 3) as being predominantly women’s technical functions; some – such as washing and repairing clothes – of which relate directly to the domestic sphere, while others – teaching and education, health, administration, arts and crafts – are less strongly linked, possibly because they have been introduced through Western contact.[^132] Tasks relating to an external domain of outdoor activities were coded as predominantly men’s technical functions, with a